conterra/mapapps-charting/README.md

 # Charts

 The map.apps charting bundle enables you to display charts for your data.
 By clicking on the map, the user can select a different features to query charts for this feature.
+You can choose of a vairety of different charts like: line, timeseries, spline, step, donut, bar, pie, step, area, gauge.
+For more information see: For more information see: https://c3js.org/examples.html

 ![Screenshot App](https://github.com/conterra/mapapps-charting/blob/master/screenshot.JPG)